Home » Symptoms » Dog Symptoms A-Z » Broken bone

 Basics and possible causes

 There are various types of fractures that can occur in dogs.
 These include transverse fractures, oblique fractures, spiral fractures, comminuted fractures, and pathological fractures.
-Pathological fractures occur when a bone is weakened due to an underlying condition such as cancer or a metabolic disorder.
+Pathological fractures occur when a bone is weakened due to an underlying disease such as cancer or a metabolic disorder.

 Typical accompanying symptoms

-• Pain: Dogs with a bone fracture often show signs of pain, such as whining, howling, or aggressive behavior when the affected area is touched.
+- Pain: Dogs with a bone fracture often show signs of pain, such as whining, howling, or aggressive behavior when the affected area is touched.

-• Lameness: The dog avoids putting weight on the affected leg, which can lead to sudden lameness.
+- Lameness: The dog avoids putting weight on the affected leg, which can lead to sudden lameness.

-• Unnatural position: The affected bone or leg may appear in an abnormal position, indicating a displacement of the bone fragments.
+- Unnatural position: The affected bone or leg may appear in an abnormal position, indicating a displacement of the bone fragments.

-• Crepitation: A crunching sound or feeling may occur when the bone ends rub against each other.
+- Crepitation: A crunching sound or feeling may occur when the bone ends rub against each other.

 A visit to the veterinarian is essential if a fracture is suspected.
 Even with seemingly minor injuries that do not immediately appear severe, the dog should be examined to avoid potential complications.

-Symptom recognition for animal owners and veterinary diagnostic procedures
+Symptom recognition for the pet owner and veterinary diagnostic procedure

 It is important for the pet owner to pay attention to behavioral changes that indicate pain or discomfort.
 These include loss of appetite, restlessness, or a changed posture.

-The veterinarian will first perform a thorough clinical examination to assess the general condition and the specific location of the pain.
+The veterinarian will first conduct a thorough clinical examination to assess the general condition and the specific location of the pain.
 Depending on the findings, the veterinarian will order imaging procedures such as X-rays to determine the type and severity of the fracture.

-What can pet owners do and professional therapy options
+What the pet owner can do and professional therapy options

 As a first measure, the pet owner should try to keep the dog as calm as possible to avoid further injuries.
 The dog should be taken to a safe, comfortable place to minimize movement.